MikaStars39/mikastars39.github.io/README.md

 ## MikaStars★的博客
 ## Blog of MikaStars★

+Tutorial of using vitual Webcame to cheat your teacher in online meetings or examnations:

+1.install OBS.
+OBS is a software which allows users to freely control their output video flow and is widely used in online lives.
+The link of this software can be easily found on Internet.

+Below is the original text from Github.

 You can use the [editor on GitHub](https://github.com/MikaStars39/mikastars.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.